 Hi!
 Today we're going to talk you through your very first steps with Cycloid.
 We'll run down through some of the terms we use and show you how to create your first Stack.

-Cycloid comes in two modes - essential free and enterprise.
-Essential free is free, for an unlimited number of users, forever.
-Enterprise is a pay-for option, but we offer a free trial.
+Cycloid comes in two modes - Essential and Enterprise.
+Essential is free for an unlimited number of users.
+Enterprise is a pay-for option.
 Enterprise offers extra features specifically for managing enterprise-size deployments.
-The free trial lasts for one month.

-Once you're in your account and you've spoken to Cycloid about connecting your cloud accounts (don't worry, we make this quick and painless and there is absolutely no hard sell), you have a number of ways of finding out how things work.
+Once you're in your account and you'lve signed up, you have a number of ways of finding out how things work.

 At any point, of course, feel free to just email us.
-Depending on the package your organization signs up for, you may also have Slack support.
-If not, there is a public forum where you can get peer help.
+Once you sign up for one of the subscriptions, you might also have the option of Slack support.
+If not, there's also a public forum where you can get peer help.

 You can also get started with Cycloid via...